Construction

 Schema-drift detector

-Watches Vista upgrades and flags view-shape changes before they break downstream code.
+Watches ERP upgrades and flags view-shape changes before they break downstream code.

 CI/CD and operations